(14th) Korea Green Innovation Days (KGID) 2025

 Panel Discussion

-- Omar Arias (Deputy Chief Economist, EAPCE, WBG)
+- Omar Arias, Deputy Chief Economist, EAPCE, World Bank Group

-- Hyungna Oh (Professor, Department of International Studies, Kyung Hee University, South Korea)
+- Hyungna Oh, Professor, Department of International Studies, Kyung Hee University, South Korea (Presentation)

-- Etienne Raffi Kechichian, Senior Financial Sector Economist, WB (KGGTF Grant: “Green Jobs in Haiti through Enhanced Resource Efficiency, Renewable Energy and Waste Management in Industrial Parks”)
+- Etienne Raffi Kechichian, Senior Financial Sector Economist, World Bank Group, Results and insights from KGGTF grant: “Green Jobs in Haiti through Enhanced Resource Efficiency, Renewable Energy and Waste Management in Industrial Parks”

 (15:05-15:20)